turingschool/front-end-curriculum/projects/number-guesser.md

 ## Overview
 - Build a game where the user guesses a number between 1 and 100.
 <!-- - Build out phases 1-3 and push them to Github via the MASTER branch for evaluation. -->
 - Phase 4 is optional.
-If you execute phase 4, create a separate branch for that work for evaluation.
+If you execute phase 4, create a separate branch in Git for that work for evaluation (an extra challenge -- investigate how to initialize a git repo and make a branch!
+We'll go over how to do this in class in a few days, so this is a great time to investigate on your own).
 - Include a README.md in your project that summarizes the project (this does not mean paste this project spec into your README)

 ## Phase One: Basic Requirements